-University tells non-students to go now as Hong Kong campus showdowns loom
+Hong Kong campus protest showdowns loom but tension eases

 The PLA has stayed in the barracks since 1997 but China has warned that any attempt at independence will be crushed.

-Reporting by Donny Kwok, Felix Tam, Twinnie Siu, Anne Marie Roantree and Marius Zaharia; Writing by Anne Marie Roantree and Nick Macfie; Editing by Robert Birsel
+Reporting by Donny Kwok, Felix Tam, Twinnie Siu, Jessie Pang, Anne Marie Roantree and Marius Zaharia; Writing by Anne Marie Roantree and Nick Macfie; Editing by Robert Birsel and Philippa Fletcher